METHODS OF PRODUCING WATER FOR INJECTION

-METHODS TO PRODUCE WATER FOR INJECTION (WFI)
+TWO MAIN METHODS TO PRODUCE WATER FOR INJECTION

 As agreed in the main pharmacopoeias, Water for Injection can be produced through Vapor Compression or Multiple Effect distillation or through Reverse Osmosis system with a downstream unit of ultrafiltration.
-In these several methods for producing Water for Injection (WFI), we consider distillation-based methods, which involve a change of state, to be safer.
+Within these several methods for producing Water for Injection (WFI), we consider distillation-based methods, which involve a change of state, to be safer.

 VC distillation system is also known as thermocompression / vapor recompression or thermal / mechanical vapor compression.
 It is a technology similar to the evaporation systems used for the water desalination (vapor compression is also a common term in the refrigeration industry).